larspensjo/ChronoSchismLogViewer/docs/Plan.MainImplementation.md

     *   For each moved block, get the screen coordinates of its original position in one panel and its new position in the other.
     *   Use GDI functions (e.g., `MoveToEx`, `LineTo`, or `Polygon`) to draw connecting lines or semi-transparent polygons between these two areas.

-4.  **Implement Debouncing for Timestamp Input:**
+4.  **Implement Live Validation and Debounced Diffing for Timestamp Input:**
+    *   The application will provide immediate, non-intrusive feedback on the validity of the timestamp regular expression.
+    *   **On every `InputTextChanged` event from the timestamp control:**
-    *   Enhance the `AppLogic` to handle `AppEvent::InputTextChanged` from the timestamp regex control.
+        1. The `AppLogic` will immediately try to compile the regex pattern.
-    *   Instead of validating immediately, start a short platform timer.
-If another text change event arrives, reset the timer.
+        2. If it fails, a `PlatformCommand::ApplyStyleToControl` is sent to give the input field an "error" background color.
+        3. If it succeeds, a command is sent to restore the input field's default background color.
+    *   **To manage performance, the expensive re-diffing operation will be debounced:**
+        1. On every `InputTextChanged` event, the `AppLogic` will also start or reset a short platform timer (e.g., 300ms).
-    *   When the timer fires, validate the regex pattern.
-This prevents showing error popups while the user is actively typing, dramatically improving the user experience.
+        2. When the timer fires, the `AppLogic` checks if the *current* regex is valid.
+        3. If it is, it proceeds with the full diffing workflow: stripping timestamps with the new pattern, re-computing the diff, and updating the viewer controls. the new pattern, re-computing the diff, and updating the viewer controls.